RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Fix the alignment of the grid container so that it stays aligned with the features section when resized.
 Fix the width of the p element so the border takes up the proper space and add the proper spacing to the right side of the grid container as well.

+### Day 15: February 25, 2024

+**Today's Progress**: Changed grid for the community section to a flex grid.
+Backed up code which contained code which had been commented out.
+Cleaned up code to only include that which is currently being used.

+**Thoughts**: For some reason, I am having a challenging time aligning the img and p elements of the community section.
+When looking at the outline for the website, I noticed that the problem may be due to the fact that the two elements do not take up the exact same amount of space.
+However, when I do not use a flex grid, the items do not align properly when the screen is resized.
+This is why I changed the grid type to a flex grid.

+**To Do**: Align the community section.
+Map out the other pages.
+Add the assets to the folder and start using brand-specific images to ensure that dimensions will not affect the final result.